Mimkaa/miltiplayerGameWithJava/src/docs/gameConcept.md

 ## Unique Selling Points

 - **Asymmetrical Control:** Two players must work together, utilizing unique cooperative mechanics like standing on each other and lifting.
-- **High-Stakes Escape:** The single-level design creates an intense, puzzle-filled challenge that requires precise coordination.
+- **High-Stakes Chase:** The single-level design creates an intense, puzzle-filled challenge that requires precise coordination.
 - **Dynamic Platforming in a Single Room:** Despite being confined to one room, the level is packed with diverse obstacles and puzzles that demand precise coordination.
 - **Retro Aesthetics:** Charming 2D pixel art visuals deliver nostalgic appeal combined with modern multiplayer features.
+- **Robust Networking:** The custom client/server architecture ensures smooth, synchronized gameplay and effective communication.